 Many premature infants grow up to be healthy children and adults, but there are several things that make them different from full-term babies.
+Learn more below:

-About 1 in 10 babies born in the US are born prematurely (before 37 weeks) each year.
-And while many premature infants grow up to be completely healthy children and adults, there are several things that make them different than their full-term counterparts.
+About 1 in 10 babies born in the U.S. are born prematurely (before 37 weeks) each year.
+And, while many premature infants grow up to be completely healthy children and adults, there are several things that make them different than their full-term counterparts.

 Many NICUs will have you hold your baby skin-to-skin – sometimes called kangaroo care – to help improve your baby’s ability to regulate and stabilize their body temperature, heart rate, breathing, and more.

-...But it's incredibly important!
 Breastfeeding your preemie is one thing you can do to make sure your baby has the best start possible.
 In fact, many NICU professionals and healthcare providers view breast milk as an essential part of each preemie’s treatment plan because of the benefits and protective properties it provides.

-However, when you have a premature baby, your breastfeeding journey may turn out a little different than you planned.
+However, when you have a premature baby, your breastfeeding journey may turn out a little different than what you had planned.
 You will likely be exclusively pumping for at least the first part of your little one’s life.
 Many premature babies are physically unable to feed at the breast – instead they must rely on receiving your pumped milk via a feeding tube in the NICU.

 Once you bring your baby home, their sucking ability may not be 100% developed, so you may still need to pump.
 While it can be stressful, know that providing your breast milk is one of the most important things you can do to help your preemie.